 The wholesalers place in a supply chain:

-Thus, online B2B wholesale marketplaces connect wholesalers to professional clients and other types of consumers.
+Thus, online B2B wholesale marketplaces connect suppliers to professional clients and other types of consumers.

-According to EuroCommerce, there are 1.8 million wholesalers just in the EU, thus, being able to evaluate and select the right wholesalers is just as important as knowing where to find them.
+According to EuroCommerce, there are 1.8 million wholesale suppliers just in the EU, thus, being able to evaluate and select the right wholesale suppliers is just as important as knowing where to find them.

 1. Define Your Ideal Wholesale Supplier Profile

-Understand which customers are the main audience for wholesalers on your multi vendor marketplace CMS and outline the kind of wholesaler your marketplace’s clients need:
+Understand which customers are the main audience for suppliers on your online wholesale marketplace platform and outline the kind of supplier your marketplace’s clients need:

 - Suppliers which offer a variety of different products;